Kevin Clash: Career

 Captain Kangaroo was canceled in 1984 after 29 seasons, and Great Space Coaster ended, freeing up Clash to work on projects with Henson such as the film Labyrinth and Sesame Street.
 Clash started working at Sesame Street for ten episodes in 1983, mostly performing nondescript, stand-in puppets known as Anything Muppets.
 Some of his earliest characters included the saxophone-playing Hoots the Owl (based on Louis Armstrong), the infant Baby Natasha, and inventor Dr. Nobel Price.
+He worked on the 1985 feature film Follow That Bird.
 After 1985, Elmo, a furry red monster, became his main character.
 Three puppeteers, including Richard Hunt, had performed Elmo previously, but it was Clash's development, with a falsetto voice, that established the character.
 He based Elmo's character on the preschool children that attended his mother's daycare in Baltimore and upon his own personality and the personality of his parents.
 Clash followed the advice of fellow puppeteer Frank Oz, who told Clash to always "find one special hook" for each character.
 Clash decided that the central characteristic for Elmo should be that he "should represent love".

 After the height of Elmo's popularity, especially the "Tickle Me Elmo" craze in 1996, Clash's responsibilities at Sesame Street increased.
 He recruited, auditioned, and trained its puppeteers, and became the senior Muppet coordinator, a writer, director, and co-producer of the "Elmo's World" segment of the show.
 Clash worked with and mentored the puppeteers of Sesame Street's international co-productions.
 He found working with the co-productions "a lot of fun" and "very rewarding".
-He worked on the 1985 feature film Follow That Bird.
 In 2007, he was promoted to senior creative adviser for the Sesame Workshop.
 Until 2011, he was the sole performer as Elmo in all his public relations appearances, making his schedule, as he called it, "crazy".
 Cheryl Henson, president of the Jim Henson Foundation, called him "essential" to the show.